pablomarin/H2O-SparklingWater-azure-templates/README.md

  	LOCATION 'wasb://<containername>@<accountname>.blob.core.windows.net/<path>'

 On the above example, the table is stored NOT on the default storage account, but instead on the Linked storaged account.
-Both, the Hive Metastore on a external SQL DB, and the query with EXTERNAL and LOCATION, are necessary in order to make the tables to persist after the cluster is deleted.
+Both, the Hive Metastore, on a external SQL DB, and the query with EXTERNAL and LOCATION, are necessary in order to make the tables to persist after the cluster is deleted.

 For more information on HIVE Data Definition Language, click [here](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+DDL)